scp756-221/course-site/docs/a4/page.md

 127.0.0.6 - - [15/Dec/2021 17:56:32] "POST /api/v1/datastore/load HTTP/1.1" 200 -
 ~~~

-where `datastore` is the service and `load` is the operation, in disctinction to `health` and `readiness`, the automated checks from Kubernetes.
+where `datastore` is the service and `load` is the operation, in distinction to `health` and `readiness`, the automated checks from Kubernetes.

 To test that all these pieces are now working, we need to start the music client.
 In a separate (third) window, run the client,
 where `EXTERNAL-IP` is the long DNS name you found in the section, "Tunneling into your cluster in the cloud", such as